I used to be hopeless at housework.

 But I was quite alright with that.

-Cheap and good food are available at the time here; plumbers and electricians are easily accessible too.
+Cheap and good food are available anytime here; plumbers and electricians are easily accessible too.

 Then it all changed one day.

 My wife and I were discussing our future home with my father-in-law when this question popped up.

 “Do you know how to change the lights in the house?”

 It seemed so trivial previously.

 Yet at that moment, I was quite ashamed that I could not assure my father-in-law at that point.

 All I could muster was that I would learn before hanging my head in shame.

 After I finally learnt the basics of fluorescent light change, I realised it was a relatively simple operation.